[Minor revision–posted 8/25/21 (replaces 5/18/21 edition)]

 The written justification must include:

-• Explanation of why the unique scope of work for the goods or services are required;
+- Explanation of why the unique scope of work for the goods or services is required;

 b.
 Emergency Procurements

-Emergency procurements occur as the result of unforeseeable circumstances and may require an immediate response to avert an actual or potential public threat.
-If a situation arises in which compliance with normal procurement practice is impracticable or contrary to the public interest, an emergency procurement may be warranted to prevent a hazard to life, health, safety, welfare, or property or to avoid undue additional cost to the state.
+Emergency procurements occur due to unforeseeable circumstances and may require an immediate response to avert an actual or potential public threat.
+If a situation arises in which compliance with normal procurement practice is impracticable or contrary to the public interest, an emergency procurement may be warranted to prevent a hazard to life, health, safety, welfare, or property or to avoid undue additional cost to the state or institution.
 The Procurement Services Office reserves the right to require additional quotes or bids on emergency procurements.
 All attempts should be made to utilize contracted vendors during these situations.

 c.
 Exempt Procurements

-Certain goods or services are considered exempt procurements and are not subject to the bid thresholds, as authorized by CPA policy, statute, or if the exempt procurement is in the best interest of the public.
+Certain goods or services are considered exempt procurements.
+They are not subject to the bid thresholds, per CPA policy, state statute, or the exempt procurement is in the public's best interest.
 Bids or proposals are not required when procuring goods or services that are exempt; however, the department should attempt to negotiate the best value with the vendor.
 Exempt procurements include:

 |Catering, Meals, and Food